 The WUR Discovery Channel field indicates the channel in use for transmission of WUR Discovery frames by WUR APs listed in this subfield.
 The encoding is the same as the definition of Channel field in 9.4.1.22 (Operating Class and Channel field).

-The WUR AP Count field specifies the number of WUR AP subfields that are included in the WUR AP List field, minus one.
-A value of 0 indicates that one WUR AP subfield is present.
+The WUR AP Count field specifies the number of WUR AP Parameters subfields that are included in the WUR AP List field, minus one.
+A value of 0 indicates that one WUR AP Parameters subfield is present.

-The WUR AP List field contains one or more WUR AP subfields. (#1233) Each WUR AP subfield identifies one WUR AP, which may be the WUR AP transmitting this WUR Discovery element itself or may be a neigboring WUR AP.
-The format of the WUR AP subfield is shown in Figure 9-751k (WUR AP subfield format).
+The WUR AP List field contains one or more WUR AP Parameters subfields. (#1233) Each WUR AP Parameters subfield identifies one WUR AP, which may be the WUR AP transmitting this WUR Discovery element itself or may be a neigboring WUR AP.
+The format of the WUR AP Parameters subfield is shown in Figure 9-751k (WUR AP Parameters subfield format).